Here’s something I never thought I’d say: I am incredibly grateful for my time of singleness.

 Have I always been thankful to be single?
 Nope.
 Would I go back and do it again if I had the choice?
 Absolutely not.
 Do I see clearer now, the gift that time was because my singleness is fast approaching hindsight?
 You better believe it.

 There is something marvelous and magical about singleness that I will never get to experience again.
-I will never again have the freedom and liberty to come and go as I pleas, or to dedicate myself to whomever whatever I choose.
+I will never again have the freedom and liberty to come and go as I please, or to dedicate myself to whomever or whatever I choose.
 As a single woman my loyalty lay with myself and to God so I was available.
-Not so much available to date, but available for late night dinners, or coffees with the small group.
-Available to friends in need, or to participate in all community events.
-Available to drop everything and run on a whim because I felt like it.
+Not so much available to date, as available for late night dinners, or coffees with the small group.
+Available to friends in need or to participate in all community events.
+Available to drop everything and run out on a whim because I felt like it.
 Available to do what I wanted to do, when I wanted to do it, where I wanted to do it, simply because I wanted to.

 Yes, amidst that availability, there were also lonely Friday’s and Galentine’s dinners (with no valentine to snuggle up to when I got home from dinner with the girls!), but there were also cross-country trips with friends from college.
 And really late nights, and lazy, empty Saturday mornings.

 So, it wasn’t all solo ice cream binges.

 Again, a future husband (and one day, children) is welcome and highly desired.
 But I cannot deny my appreciation for the time of singleness I was afforded.
 For it was in that time that I established the best friendships, took the most phenomenal risks, and became the kind of person that I could live with for the rest of my life.
 And also, became the kind of person with whom Daniel could spend the rest of his life.